grafana/agent/docs/flow/config-language/expressions/_index.md

 Expressions can be used when configuring any component.
-As all component Arguments have an underlying [type][], River will type-check expressions before assigning the resolved value to an attribute.
+As all component Arguments have an underlying [type][], River will type-check expressions before assigning the result to an attribute.

 The only exception to this rule are some special reserved blocks like [`logging`][] which are used to configure the global behavior of Grafana Agent